emaraschio/emaraschio/README.md

 ### Hi there 👋!

-I’m an Enthusiastic Software Developer with 12+ years of experience and I really enjoy creating things for the Internet.
+I’m a Senior Software Engineer with 12+ years of experience and I really enjoy creating things for the Internet.

 🧰 Web Development, Agile Methodologies, Online Advertising, Product Development, Software Architecture